CartoDB/observatory-extension/doc/boundaries_functions.md

 Column Name | Description
 --- | ---
-the_geom | a point geometry on a boundary (e.g., a point that lies on a US Census tract) geom_ref | a string identifier for the geometry (e.g., the geoid of a US Census tract)
+the_geom | a point geometry on a boundary (e.g., a point that lies on a US Census tract) geom_refs| a string identifier for the geometry (e.g., the geoid of a US Census tract)

 #### Example